WebGL: 3D in the browser

 ANGLE should also enable mobile application developers to achieve the development phase on Windows.

-- JebGL.
-Run WebGL apps on any browser by using Java applets as a fallback.
+For other browsers, there is still a solution: JebGL run WebGL apps on any browser by using Java applets as a fallback.
 This includes Internet Explorer until version 6.